MikeLockz/rimble-toast-demo/README.md

 ![Rimble Toast Demo](./_assets/giphy.webp)

 # Rimble Toast Demo
-This is a starter React dApp that uses the Rimble UI component library to call methods on a smart contract deployed to the Ethereum Rinkeby testnet.
+This is a starter React dApp that uses the Rimble Design System to call methods on a smart contract deployed to the Ethereum Rinkeby testnet.

 [Live Demo](https://mikelockz.github.io/rimble-toast-demo)